csdms/help-desk/README.md

 1. Select the **New Issue** button.

 1. Ask us a question.
-Provide a brief title, then give more detail in space below.
-You can use text formatting, links, and images in your description.
+Provide a brief title, then give more detail in the space below.
+You can use text formatting, web links, and images in your description.

 1. When you're finished, select the **Submit New Issue** button.
-A CIF staff member will respond to your question.
+A CSDMS staff member will respond to your question.
 You'll be notified by email (through your GitHub account) of activity on your question.

 Help us build a public knowledge base for our community!

+## Notes

+* See a list of [all Help Desk questions](https://github.com/csdms/help-desk/issues?utf8=%E2%9C%93&q=).
+* Use [advanced search syntax](https://help.github.com/en/articles/searching-issues-and-pull-requests) to structure searches.
+For example, find [all issues where "kettner" is mentioned in the comments](https://github.com/csdms/help-desk/issues?utf8=%E2%9C%93&q=kettner+in%3Acomments).

+---

 CSDMS is supported by the National Science Foundation under Grant No. 1831623, *Community Facility Support: